srstefanov95/terraform-task/README.md

   }
 }
 ```
-Then I created an elastic (public) IP which will be exposed to the internet and will be used to connect to the instance through my local machine.
+Then I created an elastic (public) IP which will be exposed to the internet and will be used to connect to the public instance through my local machine.
 The EIP is associated with the ENI (named `eni1`) and its private  ip of `10.0.0.50`.

 ```
 resource "aws_eip" "public_ip" {